Sex Education (TV series): Filming

-In February 2021 during filming for the third series production visited several locations in Kent.
-Filming took place at Shorncliffe Military Cemetery in Sandgate and The Hawthorne Trench which both double as WWI locations in France for Episode 5.
+In February 2021 during filming for the third series, production visited several locations in Kent.
+Filming took place at Shorncliffe Military Cemetery in Sandgate and the Hawthorne Trench, which both double as WWI locations in France for Episode 5.
 Production also visited the Harbour Arm in Folkestone Harbour to film a scene for Episode 7.

 Setting and aesthetics

 The setting of Sex Education appears to be modern-day Britain, in the fictional village of Moordale, with various elements that serve to place the show in an uncertain time and location.
 Modern technology, such as smartphones, exists, but the show features very few cars from after the 1990s, with most cars featured ranging from the 1970s to the 1990s.
 Police cars seen during the finale of series two appear to follow 1990s aesthetics rather than modern-day police cars.
 The show heavily features older technologies such as CRT televisions and dated household appliances.
 The décor of the Groffs' house is reminiscent of popular 1970s décor; Maeve's caravan is typical of the 1990s–2000s; and the Milburns' house is a more modern décor with a modern, "American-style" fridge.
 Moordale Secondary School shows some elements of UK secondary schools but also has a more American high school image.
-According to showrunner Laurie Nunn, the show's aesthetic is deliberate and a homage to the 1980s films of John Hughes.
+According to showrunner Laurie Nunn, the show's aesthetic is deliberate and an homage to the 1980s films of John Hughes.